USPS Announces Holiday Mailing Deadlines To Service Members Abroad

 New Pricing Effective Oct.
 2

 The Postal Regulatory Commission (PRC) approved a temporary price adjustment for key package products for the 2022 peak holiday season which are applicable to APO/FPO/DPO shipments.
 This temporary rate adjustment is similar to ones in past years that help cover extra handling costs to ensure a successful peak season.
-The temporary rates will go into effect at 12 a.m.
-Central on Oct.
-2 and remain in place until 12 a.m.
+The temporary rates remain in place until 12 a.m.
 Central on Jan.
 22, 2023.

 The peak-season pricing approved by the PRC affects prices on retail domestic competitive parcels: Priority Mail Express, Priority Mail, First-Class Package Service, Parcel Select and USPS Retail Ground.
 International products will be unaffected.